ome/omero-ms-queue/components/kew-artemis/README.md

 not to make silly mistakes like specifying transport properties not suitable for a connector or acceptor, mismatching acceptor/connector pairs, omitting a transport in a cluster configuration, and so on.
-Some of these mistakes can be prevented by using a more typed configuration, which is what our `config` package attempts to provide.
-While on the one hand, this package avoids you making the mistakes that costed me hours of debugging, on the other hand it also simplifies configuration quite a bit, especially when it comes to clustering.
-As an added benefit, this package lets use both XML and programmatic configuration at the same time so that, for example, you could read in XML configuration and then tweak it programmatically.
+Some of these mistakes can be avoided by using a more typed configuration, which is what our `config` package attempts to provide.
+On the one hand, this package tries to stop you making the mistakes that costed me hours of debugging, on the other hand it also simplifies configuration quite a bit, especially when it comes to clustering.
+As an added benefit, this package lets you use both XML and programmatic configuration at the same time so that, for example, you could read in XML configuration and then tweak it programmatically.